isc-projects/kea/doc/guide/hooks-ha.rst

 The scope names can be used to associate pools, subnets, and networks with certain servers, so only these servers can allocate addresses or prefixes from those pools, subnets, or networks.
-This is done via the client classification mechanism (see below).
+This is done via the client classification mechanism (see :ref:`ha-load-balancing-advanced-config` for more details).

 .. _ha-scope-transition: